Teens like different forms of tobacco and nicotine

 Using spit or smokeless tobacco to quit smoking

 Some companies promote using spit or smokeless tobacco as a way to help quit smoking, but there’s no proof that spit tobacco or any other oral tobacco products help smokers quit smoking.
-Unlike US Food and Drug Administration (FDA)-approved standard treatments that have been proven to work (such as nicotine replacement, specific types of anti-depressants, nicotine receptor blockers, and behavioral therapy), oral tobacco products have not been tested to see if they can help a person stop smoking.
+Unlike US Food and Drug Administration (FDA)-approved standard treatments that have been proven to work (such as nicotine replacement, specific types of anti-depressants, nicotine receptor blockers, and behavioral therapy), oral tobacco products have not been tested thoroughly to see if they can help a person stop smoking.
+And even if it works to help some people give up smoking, smokeless tobacco can cause cancer.
+It’s also addictive and hard to quit.
+For more, see Guide to Quitting Smokeless Tobacco.

 Hookahs (water pipes)

 Hookah is also called narghile (nar-guh-lee) smoking.
 It started in Asia and the Middle East.
-It involves burning tobacco that has been mixed with flavors such as honey, molasses, or fruit in a water pipe and inhaling the flavored smoke through a long hose.
+Tobacco that has been mixed with flavors such as honey, mint, licorice, molasses, or fruit in a water pipe is burned and the flavored smoke is inhaled through a long hose.
 Usually, the tobacco mixture, which is called shisha (she-shuh), is heated using charcoal.
-Hookah smoking is often a social event which allows the smokers to spend time together and talk as they pass the pipe around.
+Hookah smoking is often a social event which allows the smokers to spend time together and talk as they pass the mouthpiece around.

 Hookah smoking has become popular among younger people in Western countries.
-More than 5% of high school students surveyed in 2012 had used a hookah in the past month.
+More than 5% of US high school students surveyed in 2013 had used a hookah in the past month.
 For young people, hookahs are a popular and socially acceptable way to smoke tobacco.

 Newer forms of hookah smoking can include steam stones or even battery powered hookah pens.
-Both of these create a vapor that is inhaled, which makes them more much like electronic cigarettes.
-Some advertise that they are purer and healthier alternatives to regular hookahs, even though less is known about them.
+Both of these create a vapor that is inhaled, but steam stones are heated by smoldering charcoal, which produces carbon monoxide and other toxins.
+Hookah pens work the same way as electronic cigarettes (see the section “Electronic cigarettes” for more information.)
+Some sellers advertise that these are purer and healthier alternatives to regular hookahs, even though their safety is unproven.

-Electronic cigarettes are small refillable devices that look like cigarettes.
-They use battery power to vaporize nicotine solutions so they can be inhaled.
+Electronic cigarettes (e-cigarettes) are small refillable devices that can look like cigarettes, but kids often like the colorful e-cigarettes called “vape pens” or “e-hookahs.”
+All these devices use battery power to vaporize nicotine solutions so they can be inhaled.
 The vapor can be flavored like fruit and candy, which appeals to youth.
-As of late 2013, there are no national restrictions on sale of these products to children, although many states forbid sales to minors.
+As of late 2014, there are no national restrictions on sale of these products to children, although many states forbid sales to minors.

-High school students who reported ever using e-cigarettes more than doubled, from 4.7% to 10.0% during 2011–2012.
-Students reporting e-cigarette use in the past month increased from 1.5% to 2.8%.
-As of 2012, 2.2% used both cigarettes and e-cigarettes, although some students used only e-cigarettes.
+High school students who reported ever using e-cigarettes more than doubled from 2011 to 2012, from 4.7% to 10.0%.
+In 2013, it climbed to 12%, with 3% of middle school students reporting that they’d tried or used e-cigs in the past.
+A number of kids used both cigarettes and e-cigarettes, although some students used only e-cigarettes.

 Kreteks and bidis